AI in Data Engineer Interviews: The 2026 Policy Divide

 “In the role, we’d be using AI coding assistants for ETL development and pipeline work.
 I want to know if the interview evaluates how I’d actually work day-to-day.”

-This reframes the question as role-relevant.
-You're not asking "can I cheat?"
-You're asking "are you testing the real job?"
+The question shifts from “can I cheat?” to “are you testing the real job?”

-If the recruiter won't answer or doesn't know, that itself is a signal.
-A company with unresolved Copilot interview policy ambiguity probably has broader issues with how they evaluate engineering talent.
-That's a data point for your decision, not just theirs.
+When the recruiter won’t answer or doesn’t know, that itself is a signal.
+A company with unresolved Copilot interview policy ambiguity probably has broader issues with how it evaluates engineering talent.
+That is a data point for the candidate’s decision, not just the company’s.

 def process_events(spark, source_path, target_table):